Postgraduate Qualifications: Accredited, Accessible, Affordable

 The Module 4 training has completely altered my practice in providing intervention following an ASI frame of reference.
 I am much more focused in pinpointing priorities for intervention, and I have become more creative in my use of theming and facilitating collaboration in activity choice and play.
 I also feel more confident with linking to the evidence base to guide my clinical reasoning and provision.

-by Jenny Shorter
+Jenny Shorter

 Occupational Therapist and Advanced SI Practitioner